This list of nursery rhymes is the perfect resource for parents and educators alike.

 What is a Nursery Rhyme?
 A definition

-According to Elisabeth Galway, in Oxford Bibliographies we read that “Nursery rhymes, also known as Mother Goose rhymes, can be broadly defined as short songs and verses often read or sung to, or by, young children.
+“Nursery rhymes, also known as Mother Goose rhymes, can be broadly defined as short songs and verses often read or sung to, or by, young children.
 Generally, these verses are anonymous, although the term nursery rhyme has also been applied to works written by known authors.“

-Characteristics of Nursery Rhymes
+Characteristics of a Nursery Rhyme

 Looking up in dictionaries such as the Cambridge Dictionary or Merriam-Webster, we conclude that a nursery rhyme has the following characteristics: